Accessing Nextcloud files using WebDAV

 Accessing files using Cyberduck

-Cyberduck is an open source FTP and SFTP, WebDAV, OpenStack Swift, and Amazon S3 browser designed for file transfers on macOS and Windows.
+Cyberduck is an open source FTP, SFTP, WebDAV, OpenStack Swift, and Amazon S3 browser designed for file transfers on macOS and Windows.

 This example uses Cyberduck version 4.2.1.